 Getting there: Take the subway to Renmin Square and it’s about a ten minute stroll northeast, just off Huanghe Road.

 Devolution Brew Pub 换承精酿啤酒

 Located in the old part of Dalian, just around the corner from a community of Japanese bars and restaurants.
 I really like this part of the city.
 It is an area that reveals some history through its architecture, and feels far from the boredom and monotony of the shiny new shopping centre complexes that are ten-a-penny throughout Dalian.
 This is Dalian’s Hackney, but don’t expect Hackney.
 Just expect a few good craft ales, and some expensive coffee.

 Devolution brew and sell their own ales, ranging from a tasty and of course hoppy IPA, to some lighter brews.
 They also have a few guest ales, including Beijing’s Great Leap Honey Ma Gold, as of June 2018.
 Prices fluctuate, but are often reasonable, average of 35 rmb a pint.
 It is a smoking bar, so bear that in mind if you are sensitive.
 Decor is kind of urban American – graffiti on the walls, bar-style furniture, a TV and a dartboard.
-My only gripe is that I think they need better music.
-Music choice aside, it’s a nice place to sample some genuine Dalian craft beers, and on a summer’s day, feels nice with the doors open to the street elevated slightly above.
+Music is pretty good these days.
+They do food, if you’re craving a burger – I love Chinese food, but trust me, they do a great burger.
+It’s an awesome place to sample some genuine Dalian craft beers, and on a summer’s day, feels nice with the doors open to the street elevated slightly above.
 As you glance down the road at the steam shooting out of the road, you’ll think you’re in Manhattan’s East Village.

 Dalian’s live music

 Thrashing guitars, folk, and everything in the middle